 My hometown, Lyon, is the birthplace of cinema with the Lumière brother’s invention able to be broadcasted to crowds.
 I couldn’t but talk about French cinema!
-The first public cinema broadcast happened in 1895 in Paris, showing workers as they leave the Lumière brother’s factory in Lyon.
+The first public cinema broadcast happened in 1895 in Paris, showing workers as they left the Lumière brother’s factory in Lyon.

 Le fabuleux destin d’Amélie Poulain – Amelie (2001)

 Out of the list, this movie is a must-see!
 Amélie was a huge public and critic success both in France and internationally.

 It illustrates one very French cultural behaviour to find beauty everywhere and to give importance to small details.
 This movie plays with the French stereotypes and will show you a Paris no one has never seen!

 A young woman Amélie who had an unusual childhood decides to make people around her happy by intervening in their lives.
 This is a charming and romantic comic fantasy not to miss with an enchanting soundtrack!

 This comedy also stars Audrey Tautou from Amélie and the famous French actor Romain Duris.
 L’Auberge espagnole is the story of a young French student’s adventures during a year in Barcelona.
 We follow his steps during his integration and cultural discovery together with his flatmates from all over Europe!
 Young expats will identify with this intercultural adventure!

 Les choristes is a musical and dramatic comedy that has a famous French conductor look back from the present to 1949 when his life was transformed by a new teacher.
 The young boy was at a dreary state reform school for orphans and difficult boys in the countryside (Auvergne).
 The new teacher has a belief in the kids’ potential that is not shared by his cynical colleagues or the director, a sadistic disciplinarian.

 This musical’s success brought back into fashion the practice of choir all around France.